 Six-foot tarp perimeter

-Keep magnetic sweepers on the tarp side so nail cleanup runs in parallel with loading your roofing materials.
+Stage magnetic sweepers on the tarp side so nail cleanup runs in parallel with loading for your project.

 Matte-black low-wall heavy-debris roofing roll-off dumpster sitting directly on a Baton Rouge concrete driveway, broken concrete clay roof tiles and metal panel sections loaded inside, reinforced ribbed steel side walls visible, bright outdoor daylight.